h8r-dev/heighliner-website/src/pages/contact-us.md

 # Contact Us

-We welcome you to keep in touch with Heighliner through a variety of channels for support, inspiring ideas and support.
+Got questions?
+Have feedback?
+Here are a couple of official channels to get in touch with us.

 ## Commit an issue on GitHub